- 2nd Interim Report 2021

 - Energy consumed by network elements

-- Saving energy is so easy: On the initiative of the Swiss Federal Office of Energy (SFOE), Swisscom and two other providers decided to launch a joint information campaign, which was continued in 2015.
+- Saving energy is so easy: On the initiative of the Swiss Federal Office of Energy (SFOE), Swisscom and two other providers decided to launch a joint information campaign.
 The aim of the campaign is to optimise the energy consumption of devices such as modems, routers and TV set-top boxes by encouraging customers to use the correct settings.
 Swisscom is supporting the campaign by informing its customers and explaining energy-optimised settings on its website.

 - Swisscom TV 2.0: Swisscom TV 2.0 no longer stores recordings on the set-top box itself, but in the cloud.
-As a result the box does not need a hard disk, which means that it consumes around 36 kWh or 40% less energy than its predecessor model.
-Swisscom has also provided Swisscom TV 2.0 customers with detailed information on the most energy-efficient settings for the set-top box for day-to-day use and when they are on holiday.
-In 2015, the number of Swisscom TV 2.0 customers rose to 810,000, surpassing the number of customers recorded by the predecessor offer.
+As a result, the box does not need a hard disk, which means that it consumes around 36 kWh or 40% less energy than its predecessor model.
+Swisscom has also provided Swisscom TV 2.0 customers with detailed information on the most energy-efficient settings for their set-top box for day-to-day use and when they are on holiday.
+In 2016, Swisscom launched a new UHD-compatible TV box on the market.
+In spite of its significantly improved performance, this box does not use any more energy than the previous box.
+By the end of 2016, Swisscom had attracted 1.48 million customers to sign up for Swisscom TV.
 Despite this customer growth, the level of energy consumed by customers has declined.

-- Internet box: In 2015, Swisscom completed its Internet box range, adding Internet-Box standard and Internet-Box light to the existing Internet-Box plus offering.
-The new Internet boxes also offer opportunities to save energy.
+- Internet-Box: Swisscom launched the Internet-Box 2 in 2016, which replaces the Internet-Box Plus.
+The new Internet-Box 2 now offers several energy-saving features.
 A time switch allows users to set times during which the Wi-Fi, the central storage function or the telephony (DECT) will be switched off.
-Moreover, thanks to the Internet box, fewer devices are used in the home network, which significantly reduces electricity consumption.
-This is because the boxes replace the multiple devices that used to be required to connect computers, TVs and HD fixed-line telephony.
+Moreover, thanks to the Internet-Box 2, fewer devices are used in the home network.
+This is because the boxes replace the multiple devices that used to be required to connect computers, TVs and HD fixed-line telephony, thereby significantly reducing energy consumption.

 - Ecomode plus: Cordless phones with Ecomode plus emit minimal levels of radiation.
 Almost all of the cordless phones sold by Swisscom are now models with Ecomode plus.